The DrayTek Vigor 130 is an ADSL and VDSL modem with an Ethernet connection; it is not a router but a true ADSL/VDSL Ethernet Modem (bridge).

 - Protocol Support:

-Order by 17:00 next Monday and select next day delivery at checkout*
+Order in the next 7 hours 36 minutes and select next day delivery at checkout*

 *Subject to delivery address